commercetools/ui-kit/packages/components/loading-spinner/README.md

 ## Description

-A spinner animation to indicating pending requests for the user.
+A spinner animation to indicate loading state (e.g pending requests) for the user.

 ## Installation